SSharroufna/SSharroufna/README.md

 **`Software Engineer/Full Stack Developer`**

 I'm junior CS student with minor in creative technology & design.
-I enjoy exploring concepts in full-stack software development, data science, and AI. all coding projects build from the ground up, from planning and designing all the way to solving real life problems with code.
+I enjoy exploring concepts in full-stack software development, data science, and AI.
+All coding projects build from the ground up, from planning and designing all the way to solving real life problems with code.

 :mailbox: Reach me out!